 The maximum number of SRS resources in each set for CB or NCB for STxMP PUSCH+PUSCH transmission is reported in UE capability.

-Example values: 1, 2, 4

 The maximum number of SRS resource port in each set for CB for STxMP PUSCH+PUSCH transmission is reported in UE capability.

-Example values: 1, 2, 4

 FFS: whether legacy UE capability is sufficient and no need to introduce additional restriction for STxMP PUSCH+PUSCH.

 FFS: whether such UE capability is reported per panel.